tabsdata/tutorials/t01_csv_pub_sub/README.md

 |_table_schema.png
 ```

-Here the folders `input` and `input_02` contain the `customers.csv` file that serve as input files for our tutorial.
+Here the folders `input` and `input_02` contain the `customers.csv` and `custoemrs_new.csv` files respectively that serve as input files for our tutorial.
 We'll start by using the file in the `input` folder.
-Towards the end of the tutorial, we'll use the one in `input_02`.
+Towards the end of the tutorial, we'll use the file in `input_02`.
 Python source files - `publisher.py` and `subscriber.py` - contain the publisher and subscriber functions.
 Feel free to take a peak at them - they are pretty straightforward.
 The assets folder is to hold some image assets for the README file.

 ## 5. Login to the Tabsdata server